Sequence 5: 19th-Century British & American Lit.

 Assignments

-to a small group (usually three, sometimes two students) assigned to a list of weekly Path 2 readings.
+to a small group of 2-3 students assigned to a Path 2 novel.

 - small